StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 }
 ```

 This class has two methods `EnqueueAsync` and `DequeueAsync`.
 The `EnqueueAsync` method will add a task to the queue and the `DequeueAsync` method will remove a task from the queue.
-We will be able to consume these methods in the `TaskService` class that we will create next.
+I can now consume these methods in the `TaskService` class that I'll create next.

 ### Implement the task service

-We are getting close to having everything wired up.
-But we are still missing a way to actual process these tasks which we are receiving from the client and sticking in our queue.
-For this we can create a class called `TaskService` that will be a hosted service that will run in the background and continuously pull tasks out of the queue and process them.
+I'm getting close to having everything wired up.
+But I am still missing a way to actual process these tasks which I am receiving from the client and sticking in my queue.
+For this I can create a class called `TaskService` that will be a hosted service that will run in the background and continuously pull tasks out of the queue and process them.

 ```csharp
 class TaskService(BackgroundTaskQueue taskQueue) : BackgroundService